зеркало из https://github.com/microsoft/AL-Go.git

 Some provocative comparison statements, which are the opinion of the author:

-**If Azure DevOps is Enterprise Level DevOps**<br/> then GitHub is it’s lean and simple DevOps sibling
+**If Azure DevOps is Enterprise Level DevOps**<br/> then GitHub is its lean and simple DevOps sibling

 **If DevOps engineers love Azure DevOps**<br/> then Developers love GitHub